glenjarvis/talk-yaml-json-xml-oh-my/README.md

 so it is a great format for serializing a data format for ingestion by another internet service or another program.

+Also note that Python dictionaries don't necessarily have to keep the same order of keys that they're in now (i.e., 'Address' may be the first listed instead of 'Firstname').
+However, there is a Python equivalent of OrderedDict which does preserve the keys.
+For simplicity, we'll display this with the same key order as the original example.
+JSON does preserve the key order.

 Here is the same data represented as a JSON object:

 ```
 {